 Meet The Family

 Dani’s Duds was named after our daughter, Danielle.
 Her birth spawned the idea in 1991 when we realized some of her duds (clothes) were never even worn before she outgrew them.
 We wanted other mothers to be able to recycle their barely worn or unused children’s things.
 And like our stuff, we wanted them to be first rate.
 You’ll see Dani and our son, Donnie, at the sales alongside Kathy and Don.
 We are a family business, through and through!
 While Don is retired now, the rest of the family keeps busy enough for him.
-Dani helps Kathy run Dani’s Duds and works for a DC destination events company.
-Donnie moved to Houston, TX last year to work with an exhibit design company.
-Kathy, who sets the tone for “busy,” works part-time for FCPS, and has been a full-time realtor since 1998, never too busy for new business and referrals.
+Dani lives in San Diego working in corporate event planning.
+Donnie is in Houston, TX working at the Houston Museum of Natural Science.
+Kathy, who sets the tone for “busy,” works part-time for Fairfax County Public Schools, and has been a full-time realtor since 1998, never too busy for new business and referrals.

 Meet The Staff